The-Sequencing-Center/GenomeSuite-Docs/docs/analyzer-getting-started.md

 # Getting started

 GenomeSuite Analyzer runs on the [Amazon Web Services (AWS)](https://aws.amazon.com/) platform.
-If you do not have an AWS account, start with [Create an AWS Account](#create-an-aws-account).
-If you do have an AWS account, you can skip to the step [Log into Your AWS Account](#log-into-your-aws-account).
+If you do not have an AWS account, start with [Create an AWS account](#create-an-aws-account).
+If you do have an AWS account, you can skip to the step [Log into your AWS account](#log-into-your-aws-account).

 Some steps are identified as a “*one-time step*”.
 This means you should only have to perform this step once during initial setup.